miriampol2c/architectural-constraints/README.md

 | Best models @ epoch    |       111      |       116      |        112       |        118       |

 ### Main data
-All input/output data needed to reproduce the main results of this article as well as the intermediate analysis are available at this ZENODO repository [TBC].
+All input/output data needed to reproduce the main results of this article as well as the intermediate analyses are available at this ZENODO repository [TBC].

 ### Code
 This GitHub repository contains: